RomainTranchant/Vault/Tutorial Synchronization Obsidian And GitHub.md

     ![](https://i.imgur.com/cjSHnkQ.png)

 ![](https://i.imgur.com/s0EKVJC.png)
-- Create a new note as an example
+- Create a new note as an example in the new vault

 ![](https://i.imgur.com/Sijeghx.png)